 Rewards of Tutoring and Coaching

 Jobs in which people help people are intrinsically rewarding.
-In addition to earning money, many Tutors and Language Advisors find their jobs rewarding in the sense that they've
+In addition to earning money, many Tutors and Coaches find their jobs rewarding in the sense that they've

 - felt joy in seeing their students understand new information;

 - gotten to know new people;